 was worth $2 billion.
 Now, a little over a decade later the company is a fraction of that.
 The airline’s current market capitalisation is roughly Rs 32.50 billion.
 The airline has the dubious distinction of never touching its issue price again.

 The current liabilities of the airline are in excess of its current assets by Rs 72.42 billion.
 The current account on the airline as of March 31, 2018, has Rs 3.1894 billion and the cash on hand is Rs 5.6 million, a pittance for an organisation of its size.

-The bad news is that the airline continued to mismanage things.
+is that the airline continued to mismanage things.
 Though the airline did not add a single plane in the year, it hired 543 people.
 The employee count rose to 16,558 from 16,015, not taking into account temporary staff.

 Further, its salary bill is higher than that of most rivals (see chart).
 Although the airline has a smaller fleet than IndiGo (112 versus 159), its salary bill was Rs 5.40 billion higher in the year ended March 31, 2018, something, Jet Airways